winkle-man/brain-tap/README.md

 # crop mechanic to be added
-for now it'll just resize (no event yet will add later)
+for now it'll just resize
+(nothing will happen with the buttons; will add events for it later)